 If your turnover is below the threshold, you can still register voluntarily.
 This is often a smart business decision.
 A GSTIN lets you issue proper tax invoices, claim ITC on all your purchases, do business across state lines, and present as a more credible vendor to larger companies that only work with GST-registered suppliers.

-The downside of voluntary registration is compliance: once registered, you must file returns and pay GST on your sales, regardless of how small they are.
+The downside of voluntary GST registration is compliance: once registered, you must file returns and pay GST on your sales, regardless of how small they are.
 There is no provision to say your sales are below the taxable limit after you have taken registration.
 A freelance designer earning ₹8 lakh who voluntarily registers must still file and pay GST on every invoice.

 For a first-time entrepreneur, GST registration can feel like just another compliance requirement.
 The benefits become clearer once you are operational.

-Input Tax Credit: Every rupee of GST you pay on your purchases — raw materials, office rent, equipment, software — can be offset against the GST you collect from customers.
+ITC/Input Tax Credit: Every rupee of GST you pay on your purchases — raw materials, office rent, equipment, software — can be offset against the GST you collect from customers.
 For businesses with significant input costs, this can reduce the effective tax burden substantially.

 Legal ability to do interstate business: Without GST registration, an interstate sale is technically non-compliant.
 A GSTIN removes this restriction and opens the entire country as your market.